Call detail (two-pane page)

 Tool calls tab (internal only)

-Tool calls is for investigating action traces: what tools were called, with what input/output.
+Tool calls is for investigating action traces: which tools were called, with what input and output.

 It typically supports: